myENA/consul-decoder/README.md

          is unmarshaled as json using json.Unmarshal

 * slice - the type can be most of the supported types, except another slice.
 * map - the key must be a string, the value can be anything but another map.
+* encoding.TextUnmarshaler - any type that implements this will have its UnmarshalText() method called.

 Struct tags

 By default, the decoder packages looks for the struct tag "decoder".
-However, this can be overridden inside the Decoder struct as shown below.
+However, this can be overridden inside the Decoder (see godoc for details).
 For the purposes of examples, we'll stick with the default "decoder" tag.

 ```go